briandowns/struCtured-logger/README.md

 ## Use

-To use this library, call the `slog` macro.
-This macro takes a log level, a string key, and a slog value.
+To use this library, call the `log` macro.
+This macro takes a log level, a string key, and a log value.
 The values supported are int, int64, double, and string.
 To use one of those as a value, the value needs to be passed as a parameter to one of the associated functions.
-Ie `slog_int64(6789)`.
+Ie `log_int64(6789)`.

 For a successful log entry to be made, a key and a value need to be provided.
 If no value is provided, that field will not be logged.